 Prazosin has been used in primary Raynaud phenomenon with 1mg three times daily.
 This intervention showed benefit in some of the patients that received treatment.

-A study in India on pediatric patients, with a sample size of 36, suggests that the use of prazosin in combination with standard therapy lowers mortality of envenomation from a scorpion sting.
-Treatment doses were initially 30 µg/kg/dose, followed by a repeat dose at 3 hours, then every 6 hours, and there is a hypothesis that this helped to reduce the catecholamine store.
+A study in India on pediatric patients, with a sample size of 36, suggests that using prazosin in combination with standard therapy lowers mortality of envenomation from a scorpion sting.
+Treatment doses were initially 30 µg/kg/dose, followed by a repeat dose at 3 hours, then every 6 hours, and there is a hypothesis that this helped reduce the storage of catecholamines.

 Prazosin is an alpha-1 adrenergic receptor antagonist.
-Alpha-1-receptors are present on smooth muscle, as in the walls of the blood vessel, the prostate, urethra, iris dilator muscle, and brain.
+Alpha-1-receptors are present on smooth muscle, as in the blood vessel walls, the prostate, urethra, iris dilator muscle, and brain.
 Alpha 1 antagonists cause smooth muscle relaxation, which can, in turn, cause a decrease in blood pressure by decreasing systemic vascular resistance.
 This medication can also cross the blood-brain barrier.
-This mechanism allows for cognitive effects and hence its use in PTSD and PTSD associated nightmares.
+This mechanism allows for cognitive effects and hence its use in PTSD and PTSD-associated nightmares.

 CYP450 enzymes hepatically metabolize this medication.
 The half-life is approximately 2.5 hours; however, it persists longer in chronic renal failure and congestive heart failure.
 No renal adjustments are necessary for chronic kidney disease or patients on hemodialysis or peritoneal dialysis.

-Route for the administration of Prazosin is oral.
+The route for the administration of prazosin is oral.
 Doses of the medication include a 1 mg capsule, 2 mg capsule, and a 5 mg capsule.

 Serious adverse effects include first-dose hypotension, and therefore it is recommended to take the initial dose at night.
 Also, patients may develop orthostatic hypotension and syncope.
-In cataract surgeries, patients taking Prazosin may develop intraoperative floppy iris syndrome (IFIS), which is due to alpha receptors on the iris dilator muscle.
-However, some patients develop IFIS without the use of alpha-adrenergic receptor antagonists prior to surgery .
+In cataract surgeries, patients taking prazosin may develop intraoperative floppy iris syndrome (IFIS) due to the drug's effect on the alpha receptors on the iris dilator muscle.
+However, some patients develop IFIS without using alpha-adrenergic receptor antagonists prior to surgery .
 Other serious adverse effects include priapism.

 Common side effects found in 5 to 10% of patients are dizziness, headaches, drowsiness, lack of energy, weakness, palpitations, and nausea.
 An extensive list of side effects can be found below with their occurrence rates.

-This medication is a Category C medication in pregnancy, suggesting that there is insufficient data to support its use in humans.
+This medication is a Category C medication in pregnancy, suggesting insufficient data to support its use in humans.
 Other antihypertensive drugs with better safety profiles should be used first in pregnancy.

 There is no direct toxicity with this medication.
 High doses and overdoses could lead to hypotension, and patients should be supported clinically with volume resuscitation if necessary or pressor support.

-There has been a case report of an overdose of prazosin in a pediatric patient with hypotension, which was refractory to volume resuscitation, epinephrine, and norepinephrine support.
+The literature reports a case of an overdose of prazosin in a pediatric patient with hypotension, which was refractory to volume resuscitation, epinephrine, and norepinephrine support.
 This patient had concomitant ingestion with naproxen and acetaminophen.
 Given the hepatic metabolism of both acetaminophen and prazosin, this likely led to the prolonged clearing of the medication.
 The patient did respond to vasopressin.